jesse-ai/docs/docs/indicators/reference.md

 When developing strategies however, you probably want to keep it as `False` to return only the indicator value for current trading candle.

 ::: tip matype
-In few indicators you can set an moving average type:
+In few indicators you can set a moving average type:

 -   `0`: SMA (simple)
 -   `1`: EMA (exponential)